-The first Buprenorphine Sandoz patch you use may take up to three days to reach its full effect.
+The first BUPREDERMAL patch you use may take up to three days to reach its full effect.
 This is because buprenorphine needs to be absorbed through the skin and then into the blood before you start to feel the effects.
 Your doctor may prescribe additional medicines to control the pain during this time.

-Applying the patches
+Applying the patch

-Find a clean skin site on the upper outer arm, upper chest, upper back or the side of the chest.
-Do not place the patch

-- onto skin that is red, burnt or injured.
+1. Find a clean skin site on the upper outer arm, upper chest, upper back or the side of the chest.
+Do not place the patch onto skin that is red, burnt or injured.

-- Make sure the site is nearly

-hairless and has no large scars.

-Remove any hair by cutting with

-scissors if you have to, but do

-not shave the chosen area as this

-may injure the skin.

-- 3. Apply the patch to an area of skin that is clean and dry and has not had a patch applied to it for three to four weeks.
+- 2. Make sure the site is nearly hairless and has no large scars.
+Remove any hair by cutting with scissors if you have to, but do not shave the chosen area as this may injure the skin. - 3.
+Apply the patch to an area of skin that is clean and dry and has not had a patch applied to it for three to four weeks.
 If necessary, wash the area with water only.
 Do not use soap, alcohol or a coarse cloth to clean.
 Dry the area completely after washing with water.
-Do not apply oils or lotions to the chosen area as this may prevent your patch from sticking properly.

-- 4. Each patch is sealed in a pouch.
+Do not apply oils or lotions to the chosen area as this may prevent your patch from sticking properly. - 4.
+Each patch is sealed in a pouch.
 Just before use, open the pouch by cutting as close to the edge as you can.
 Take out the patch.
-Do not use the patch if the pouch is torn or looks like it has been tampered with or the pouch seal is broken.

-- 5. The sticky side of the patch is covered by a backing foil.
+Do not use the patch if the pouch is torn or looks like it has been tampered with or the pouch seal is broken. - 5.
+The sticky side of the patch is covered by a silver backing foil.
 Carefully peel off the smaller portion of the scored backing foil.
 Try not to touch the sticky part of the patch.
-Press the patch firmly onto the chosen site, remove the remaining foil and press with the palm of the hand and count slowly to 30. - 6.
+Press the sticky edge of the patch, which had the backing foil removed, to the edge of the chosen skin site.
+Peel off the remaining foil and press the patch firmly onto the skin with the palm of the hand and count slowly to 30. - 6.
 Make sure the whole patch is in contact with the skin especially around the edges.
-If the edges of the patch begin to peel off, they may be taped down with a suitable skin tape. - 7.
-Wash your hands with clean water when you have finished applying the patch.
+If the edges of the patch begin to peel off, they may be taped down with a suitable skin tape. - Wash your hands with clean water when you have finished applying the patch.